influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/subscription-management.md

 ---
-title: Manage Kapacitor Subscriptions
+title: Manage Kapacitor subscriptions
-description: placholder
+description: Kapacitor subscribes to InfluxDB and receives all data as it is written to InfluxDB.
+This article walks through how Kapacitor subscriptions work, how to configure them, and how to manage them.
 menu:
   kapacitor_1_5:
     name: Manage subscriptions